saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/appium-migration.md

 Validate that the Appium capabilities you've used on TestObject will still work when you move tests to Sauce Labs; see [Mobile App Appium Capabilities](/dev/test-configuration-options).

-### Step 4: Upload your Application to Sauce Application Storage
+### Step 4: Upload your App to Sauce App Storage

 Any mobile apps in TestObject storage will no longer be accessible after TestObject reaches end-of-life.
-Please upload these to Sauce Application Storage.
+Please upload these to Sauce App Storage.

-*   For instructions on uploading your mobile apps (.apk or .ipa files) to Sauce Labs, see [Application Storage](/mobile-apps/app-storage).
+*   For instructions on uploading your mobile apps (.apk or .ipa files) to Sauce Labs, see [App Storage](/mobile-apps/app-storage).
 *   Update all app references in your test code capabilities.
 For example, in the `app` capability, you must use `storage:<app-id>` or `storage:filename=<some-app.apk>`, rather than `storage:filename=<myapp.apk>` as you would in TestObject.
 See [Using Appium for Automated Mobile App Testing](/mobile-apps/automated-testing/appium) for more information.
 *  Migrate your [MicroSoft App Center Integration](/mobile-apps/ms-app-center) to a Sauce Labs Data Center using a post-build script.